Sexual Abuse in Nursing Homes: Who Are the Perpetrators and At-Risk Victims?

 - Becoming agitated or experiencing unusual mood swings

 If you suspect a loved one is being sexually assaulted, you will need to take steps immediately to stop the abuse.
 You should discuss this with your family member and then contact the nursing home administration, police, and an experienced elder abuse & neglect attorney right away.
-Brauns Law is here to help you through this process.
+Brauns Law, PC is here to help you through this process.
 We urge you to call our office today to schedule a free case evaluation to discuss how we can help you stop the abuse and pursue your loved one’s right to compensation.